Rome.us

 Museo Boncompagni Ludovisi per le Arti Decorative, il Costume e la Moda

 Museo Boncompagni Ludovisi per le Arti Decorative, il Costume e la Moda houses materials from the 19th century and the 20th.
-The collection represents a story of the dawn of Made in Italy: furniture, clothes, accessories, objects of art and design, testifying the evolution of Italian taste and making.
+The collection represents a story of the dawn of Made in Italy: furniture, clothes, accessories, and objects of art and design, testifying to the evolution of Italian taste and making.

 The Boncompagni Ludovisi Museum is open from Tuesday to Sunday from 9.30 am to 7 pm.
 Admission is allowed up to an hour before closing.

-• Address: Via Boncompagni 18
+- Address: Via Boncompagni 18

 Museo Pietro Canonica

 In the heart of Villa Borghese, the Pietro Canonica Museum collects most of the works of this artist: marble and bronze sculptures, original sketches, and drawings.
-The museum is housed in the building that was the sculptor’s home and studio from 1922 to 1959; today, both the artist’s private apartment and his studio are still visible.
+The museum is housed in the building that was the sculptor’s home and studio from 1922 to 1959; today, the artist’s private apartment and studio are still visible.

 The Piero Canonica museum is open from Tuesday to Sunday, from 10 am to 4 pm from October to May, while from June to September, its working hours are from 1 pm to 7 pm.

-• Address: Viale Pietro Canonica 2 (Piazza di Siena)
+- Address: Viale Pietro Canonica 2 (Piazza di Siena)

 Museo Hendrik Christian Andersen

-• Address: via Pasquale Stanislao Mancini, 20
+- Address: via Pasquale Stanislao Mancini, 20

 Museo Giacomo Manzù

 Museo Giacomo Manzù is another museum dedicated to an artist of the ‘900.
-This time we move to the Via Laurentina, almost to Ardea, where an ad hoc building houses 90 sculptures by Giacomo Manzoni, known as Manzù, and around 300 graphic works bas-reliefs and medals.
+This time we move to the Via Laurentina, almost to Ardea, where an ad hoc building houses 90 sculptures by Giacomo Manzoni, known as Manzù, and around 300 graphic works, bas-reliefs, and medals.

 The garden surrounding the museum also houses numerous monumental statues

-• The Museum is open from Monday to Sunday, from 9 am to 7.30 pm (last entry an hour earlier)
+- The museum is open from Monday to Sunday, from 9 am to 7.30 pm (last entry an hour earlier)

-• Address: Via Laurentina 32
+- Address: Via Laurentina 32

 Studio di Luigi Pirandello

-• To visit the studio, discover the archives or the library, you have to call (+39) 0644291853 or send an email to @Studiodiluigipirandello.it
+- To visit the studio, discover the archives or the library, you have to call (+39) 0644291853 or send an email to @Studiodiluigipirandello.it

-• Website: www.studiodiluigipirandello.it
+- Website: www.studiodiluigipirandello.it

-• Address: Via Antonio Bosio 13b / 15
+- Address: Via Antonio Bosio 13b / 15

 Casa Museo di Mario Praz

 Mario Praz, a scholar of English literature, critic, and writer, built an impressive antique collection of furniture, furnishing objects, books, and works of art with his research work of a lifetime.
-All dating back to the first half of the 19th century.
+All date back to the first half of the 19th century.
 This collection is housed today in Palazzo Primoli, where Mario Praz lived from 1969 until his death.

-These are 10 fascinating rooms that you can visit, taking advantage of guided tours that run regularly.
+These are 10 charming rooms that you can visit, taking advantage of guided tours that run regularly.
 Each Thursday and Friday tours take time at: 2.30 pm, 3.30 pm, 4.30 pm, 5.30 pm, and 6.30 pm; on

 Saturday at 9 am, 10 am, 11 am, 12 am, and 1 pm.
 Last entry, half an hour before the last visit.

-• Address: Palazzo Primoli is located in Via Zanardelli, 1
+- Address: Palazzo Primoli is located in Via Zanardelli, 1

 Museo Carlo Bilotti – Aranciera di Villa Borghese

 Museo Carlo Bilotti contains a substantial collection of works by Giorgio De Chirico, 17 paintings and a sculpture, then works by Severini, Warhol, Manzù, and Mimmo Rotella.
-The entrepreneur, Carlo Bilotti’s collection was donated to the Municipality of Rome and preserved in the beautiful Aranciera of Villa Borghese.
+The entrepreneur Carlo Bilotti’s collection was donated to the Municipality of Rome and preserved in the beautiful Aranciera of Villa Borghese.

-The museum is open from Tuesday to Friday from 10 am to 4 pm, on Saturday and Sunday from 10 am to 7 pm from October to May.
+The museum is open from Tuesday to Friday from 10 am to 4 pm and on Saturday and Sunday from 10 am to 7 pm from October to May.
 From June to September, the working hours from Tuesday to Friday are from 1 pm to 7 pm, Saturday and Sunday from 10 am to 7 pm.
 The last admission is half an hour before closing.

-• Website: www.museocarlobilotti.it
+- Website: www.museocarlobilotti.it

 History